Parent page: Tutorial - A Complete Design Walkthrough with Altium Designer

 Routing is the process of laying tracks and vias on the board to connect the component pins.
-The PCB editor makes this job easy by providing sophisticated interactive routing tools, as well as ActiveRoute, which optimally routes selected connections with the click of a button.
+The PCB editor makes this job easy by providing sophisticated interactive routing tools.

-In this section of the tutorial, you will manually route the entire board single-sided, with all tracks on the top layer.
+In this section of the tutorial, you will route the board.
 The Interactive Routing tools help maximize routing efficiency and flexibility in an intuitive way, including cursor guidance for track placement, single-click routing of the connection, pushing obstacles, automatically following existing connections, all in accordance with applicable design rules.